red-collar-official/flutter_kore/packages/umvvm/doc/utility.md

 #### FormViewModelMixin

-FormViewModelMixin can be applied only to view models.
+`FormViewModelMixin` can be applied only to view models.

 It helps to manage form views where you need to validate user input.

-It contains map of validators (keys of map are <b>GlobalKey</b> so form can automatically scroll to error field if user trying to submit form) and <b>executeSubmitAction</b> method to call form validation process.
-You need to pass theese keys as parameters to your field widgets.
-Field widget implementation is up do developer.
+It contains a map of validators (keys of the map are `GlobalKey` so the form can automatically scroll to the error field if the user is trying to submit the form) and the `executeSubmitAction` method to call the form validation process.
+You need to pass these keys as parameters to your field widgets.
+Field widget implementation is up to the developer.

 Validators can be manually updated: